racerxr650r/avrOS/README.md

    You will find these instructions in ./avrOS/README.md

-2. For an automated installation, run the provided install script and then goto step #9.
+2. For an automated installation, run the provided install script(s) and then goto step #9.
    Else if you prefer a manual installation, skip to the next step.

-   > :memo: **Note:** This automated script will install additional tools such as minicom, gtkterm, geany, git-cola, meld, and others.
-   I encourage you to review the script before running it.
+   > :memo: **Note:** These automated scripts will install the command line toolchain w/utilities (install_cli_tools.sh), graphical tools such as gtkterm, geany, git-cola, meld, and vscode (install_gui_tools.sh), and/or both the CLI tools and GUI tools (install_all_tools.sh).
+I encourage you to review these scripts before running them.

     ```console
     cd avrOS
-    ./install-tools.sh
+    ./install_all_tools.sh
     ```

 3. Install Gnu make, git, avr-gcc Gnu C compiler, and other tools